 While preparing my taxes — on April 13th on the dot, like every year! — I came across a screen that reminded me of a post I’d written about lifecourse assumptions.
 The post featured a slideshow with birth control advice with very rigid age-based expectations.
 Turns out, Turbo Tax has some similar ideas.
 As I finished up my returns, it announced that it was ready for what would come next in my life.
-It knows I’m single, rent, and have no dependents so… married, house, and kid (obvi!).Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+It knows I’m single, rent, and have no dependents so… married, house, and kid (obvi!).Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.